01 November 2024

 In class, I began working on my project.
 However, there was one snag: our live model was a woman.
 As my sculpture progressed, my professor noticed I wasn’t using the classroom model as a reference.
 Once I explained my goals, he arranged for me to attend a class with a male model, which was fine by me—I was simply eager to create the art I’d envisioned.

-I didn’t feel uncomfortable with nudity in a life drawing classroom setting or as a subject in art.
-Before college, I had studied artistic anatomy books, which presented skeletal and muscular structures, often with nude models in drawings, photos, and classic paintings.
+I didn’t feel necessarily uncomfortable with nudity in a life drawing classroom setting or as a subject in art.
+Before college, I had studied artistic anatomy books, which presented skeletal and muscular structures, often with nude models in drawings, photos, and classic paintings (and in the 70s, American culture had yet to develop a more conservative sense of propriety).

 In my alternate class, working with a male model was actually useful; his form was similar to what I was trying to sculpt.
 He was around my age, with dark, curly hair, and a slender but unremarkably athletic build.
 Like the female model, he wore a robe before posing and during breaks, which was customary for live models.